swcarpentry/shell-novice/04-loop.md

 $ mv basilisk.dat unicorn.dat original-*.dat
 ~~~

-This wouldn't back up our files, instead we get an error
+This wouldn't back up our files, instead we get an error:

 ~~~ {.error}
 mv: target `original-*.dat' is not a directory